themains/know_your_ip/docs/source/know_your_ip.rst

 -  **Ping**: Sends out a ICMP echo request and waits for the reply.
    Measures round-trip time (min, max, and mean), reporting errors and packet loss.
-The function for now works only on Linux machines.
+The function ``ping`` for now works only on Linux machines.
 If there is a timeout, the function puts in nothing.
 If there is a reply, it add cols, packets\_sent, packets\_received, packets\_lost, min\_time, max\_time, avg\_time